technomancy/menelaus/README.md

     $ make test

 ## Known bugs

+Still working out some quirks with sticky layers.

 If you hold the fn key, press a button (say Q) and then release fn without releasing Q, it will send a keycode for Q rather than simply